 The Redmi 6 Pro is a compact phone with ergonomic curves to facilitate easy handling, and it has a decent heft to it.
 But that’s the precious little there is to cherish about the design.

 The phone has a standard plastic body with a hideous triple-layer back panel (seriously, we were convinced Redmi Y2 had put an end to this hackneyed back philosophy for good).
 There is a deep notch on the forehead that for an instant reminded me of Pixel 3 XL leaks and the phone still retains substantial bezels at the top, bottom, and on the sides – completely defeating the purpose of a notch.

-At the bottom, you will find a regular micro USB Type-A port flanked by speaker grill holes on either side (one of these houses the mono speaker).
+At the bottom, you will find a regular micro USB port flanked by speaker grill holes on either side (one of these houses the mono speaker).
 The fingerprint reader on the rear is fast and accessible.
 Hardware buttons are made of plastic and don’t seem very durable.
 Other than that, the phone feels solid in hands.
 Oh, and yes, Xiaomi also bundles a protective case in the box.

 Xiaomi Redmi 6 Pro/ Mi A2 Lite Review: Display

 The Redmi 6 Pro has a 5.84-inch (19:9) display with Full HD+ resolution.
 The screen is noticeably sharper than what you’d get on Redmi 6 and Redmi 6A and that’s only fair considering the price bump and what competition offers in the same budget.

 Quality-wise, the screen is similar to what we usually see on affordable Xiaomi phones.
 The white point leans towards colder tones but MIUI has provision to tweak white balance and hue, to an extent.